(The Truth About What’s in our Children’s Toys & How to Avoid the Dangers)

 2. The younger the child, the more careful you want to be about buying chemical free toys, as the toys are more likely to end up in a child’s mouth.

 5. A note about lead: Lead is dangerous if ingested in any amount, and yet, even with the U.S.A.’s new safety regulations, it is still allowed to be present in our children’s toys, clothing and other items.
 Children exposed to lead can suffer lower IQ, developmental delays or even death (U.S. PIRG).
 Also, “Lead exposure is most serious for young children because they absorb lead more easily than adults and are more susceptible to its harmful effects.
 Even low level exposure may harm the intellectual development, behavior, size and hearing of infants.
 During pregnancy, lead can cross the placenta and affect the unborn child.
 Female workers exposed to high levels of lead have more miscarriages and stillbirths”(Health Canada).
 Groups like HealthyStuff.org, CPSC, PIRG and children’s health groups have found high levels of lead paint on toys, as well as in vinyl lunchboxes, bibs and some children’s clothing (even some pieces of the Koala brand bibs and clothing have been found to contain lead).
 Also, the recyclable bags that are sold at Toys R Us were tested and contain lead.
 This is all the more reason to buy ORGANIC clothing, bibs and bags!
+It was just this past October, 2013 that Walmart jewelry (children’s and adult’s) were found to have high levels of lead.

 6. To some extent, as with anything else, you get what you pay for.
 If you are buying dollar store toys, the chances are great that they aren’t safe.
 Why?
 These toys are being made with the cheapest materials possible and are almost always made in China.